elixir-nx/nx/README.md

   * Automatic differentiation, also known as autograd.
 The `grad` function provides reverse-mode differentiation, useful for simulations, training probabilistic models, etc;

-  * Tensors backends, which allow the main `Nx` API to be used to manipulate binary tensors, column-based tensors, sparse matrices, and more;
+  * Tensors backends, which enables the main `Nx` API to be used to manipulate binary tensors, column-based tensors, sparse matrices, and more;

-  * Compiled definitions, known as `defn`, provide multi-stage programming and allow tensor operations to be compiled to multiple targets, such as highly specialized CPU code or the GPU.
+  * Numerical definitions, known as `defn`, provide multi-stage compilation of tensor operations to multiple targets, such as highly specialized CPU code or the GPU.
 The compilation can happen either ahead-of-time (AOT) or just-in-time (JIT);

 Other features include broadcasting, multi-device support, etc. You can find planned enhancements and features in the issues tracker.
 If you need one particular feature to move forward, don't hesitate to let us know.